jessicalhille/team-profile-generator/README.md

   There are no guidelines for contributing at this time.

   ## Tests
-  To verify the code is running correctly, you can type 'npm run test' into the command line after installing jest.
+  To verify the code is running correctly, you can type
+  * npm run test
+  into the command line after installing jest.
 You should see that all 4 test suites have passed and all 10 tests have passed.

   ## License
   This project is licensed under the MIT license.